derek-knox/Coding-For-Designers/Coding and Concept/Authoring, Compiling, and Executing.md

 # Authoring, Compiling, and Executing

 As mentioned previously there are three distinct timeframes when code exists.
 In order, these are:
-1. authoring time
+1. Authoring time
-2. compile time
+2. Compile time
-3. execution time
+3. Execution time

 These distinct timeframes are useful for understanding how the static code we author in a text file enables a dynamic and interactive creation to exist in real-time.
 We will also touch on why this transformation even needs to occur.